 We eat the apple

 I want to give it to her

-These simple sentences exposes a language a lot, it helps to understand the conjugation of verbs accordingly to the speaker, gender and number.
+These simple sentences expose a language a lot, it helps to understand the conjugation of verbs accordingly to the speaker, gender and number.

-You can also notice if the language has auxiliar verbs and with the “the” changes accordingly to the gender and number of the object as it is the case of Portuguese, Spanish, German etc.
+You can also notice if the language has auxiliary verbs and with the “the” changes accordingly to the gender and number of the object as it is the case of Portuguese, Spanish, German, etc.

 With these sentences, it is also easier to identify the right position of the direct and indirect object, pronouns, nouns, and verbs.